A quantum entropy production operator: Acknowledgements

-This work is supported by the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant; and by the Ministry of Education, Singapore, under the Tier 2 grant ``Bayesian approach to irreversibility'' (Grant No.~MOE-T2EP50123-0002).
-F.~B. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT QLEAP) Grant No.~JPMXS0120319794, from MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'' No.~21H05183, and from JSPS KAKENHI, Grants No.~20K03746 and No.~23K03230.
+This work is supported by the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant; by the National Research Foundation, Singapore through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009); and by the Ministry of Education, Singapore, under the Tier 2 Grant ``Bayesian approach to irreversibility'' (Grant No.~MOE-T2EP50123-0002).
+G.\ B.\ acknowledges support from Guangdong Basic and Applied Basic Research Foundation (Grant No.~2026A1515030035) and the Start-up Fund (Grant No.~G0101000274) from The Hong Kong University of Science and Technology (Guangzhou).
+F.~B. acknowledges support from MEXT Quantum Leap Flagship Program (MEXT QLEAP) Grant No.~JPMXS0120319794, and from JSPS KAKENHI, Grants Nos.~23K03230 and 26K00621.